Cricut | Cutting Machines

 • Least expensive Cricut machine

-• Super cute, super small, super portable.
+• Super cute, super small, and super portable.

 • Fantastic at making greeting cards and labels